zhou-wjjw/DoIF/README.md

 Important!
 Important!
 Important!
 For the record: this project is only an open source reference for intermittent fasting, all information and tools provided cannot be used as medical support, there is no guidance for anyone, everyone needs to make a careful judgment based on their physical condition, this project is not responsible for the health of everyone and the physical changes brought about by intermittent fasting, good health to all.

+PS:The author is majoring in management, computer and medical related knowledge is only through self-learning, there may be a big gap in programming specifications and medical expertise, I hope you understand, welcome to improve the project together.